harmannb/CodingChallenge/README.md

 # CodingChallenge
 Follow the steps below to run the project:

-1. Clone this repository:\n
+1. Clone this repository:
 git clone https://github.com/harmannb/CodingChallenge.git

-2. Change into the directory and install the dependencies:\n npm install
+2. Change into the directory and install the dependencies: npm install

 3. Run the server: